-The St. Petersburg correspondent of the Paris edition of the New York Herald and the special cablegrams from other correspondents at the Rus.
-DOWN SHAFT TO DEATH sian capital say that the opinion is held that the ratification of the Japanese and American treaties came as Eight Men Killed by Falling a shock to the Russian foreign office.
-The Daily Mail's Tokio correspondent says that Japan's last note is couched in most courteous language, but that it re-affirms absolutely and unequivocally Japan's inability to accept Russia's proposals either as regards Korea or Manchuria.
+The Ratification is Conceded to be Equivalent to a Declaration That Russia's Occupation of Manchuria is Only Temporary-The German Officials Feel That the Situation is More Critical Now Than it Has Been at All-Japan's Reply is Given to Russia and it is Believed That Negotiations Will Continue for Some the Paris edition of the New York Herald and the special cablegrams from other correspondents at the Rus.
+DOWN SHAFT TO DEATH sian capital say that the opinion is held that the ratification of the Japanese and American treaties came as Eight Men Killed by Falling a shock to the Russian foreign office, The Daily Mail's Tokio correspondent says that Japan's last note is couched in most courteous language, but that it re-affirms absolutely and unequivocally Japan's inability to accept Russia's proposals either as regards Korea or Manchuria.